sepnic/tmallgenie_open/example/esp32/README.md

  - ESP32-LyraT V4.3

- Other official esp32 boards may also work, but have not been verified
+It may work with other official esp32 boards, but has not been verified

 ### Setup ESP-ADF

 See https://docs.espressif.com/projects/esp-adf/zh_CN/latest/get-started/index.html

+Only support IDF V4.4 and above

 ### Setup the environment variants